 X: 40 Years of Punk in Los Angeles

 To celebrate the 40th anniversary of Los Angeles punk rock band X, the GRAMMY Museum at L.A.
-LIVE presents a new exhibit titled X: 40 Years of Punk in Los Angeles on Friday, June 30.
-On display on the Museum's fourth floor, the exhibit will give visitors a glimpse into how X's four original members – Exene Cervenka, John Doe, Billy Zoom, and DJ Bonebrake – quickly established the band as one of the best in the first wave of L.A.'s flourishing punk scene.
+LIVE presents a new exhibit titled X: 40 Years of Punk in Los Angeles on Friday, October 13.
+On display in the Special Exhibits Gallery on the second floor, the exhibit will give visitors a glimpse into how X's four original members – Exene Cervenka, John Doe, Billy Zoom, and DJ Bonebrake – quickly established the band as one of the best in the first wave of L.A.'s flourishing punk scene.

 M-F: 10:30AM - 6:30PM